Table Of Contents

 What is Roundup?

-In 1985, an Environmental Protection Agency (EPA) committee found that Roundup may cause cancer, according to the New York Times 4.
-Six years later, the agency reversed itself after re-evaluating the study that it had based its original conclusion on.
+Six years later, the agency reversed itself after re-evaluating the study it had based its original conclusion on.

 Now the issue is back again.
-In March 2015, the International Agency for Research on Cancer (IARC), which is the cancer research arm of the World Health Organization (WHO), issued a report published in The Lancet Oncology which declared that the glyphosate contained in Roundup “probably” causes cancer in humans.5
+In March 2015, the International Agency for Research on Cancer (IARC), which is the cancer research arm of the WHO, published a report in The Lancet Oncology that found that the glyphosate contained in Roundup “probably” causes cancer in humans.

-Our lawyers are accepting potential lawsuits for people who developed the following forms of cancer after using or being exposed to Roundup weed killer:
+Our lawyers are investigating personal injury lawsuits for people who developed the following forms of cancer after using or being exposed to Roundup :